asagedev/node-red-contrib-LCD20x4-I2C/README.md

-This node will accept an object `msg.msgs`.
+This node will accept an object `msg.payload.msgs`.
 If the object passed does not contain 4 lines, the difference is filled with blank lines.

 Line data structure: